delagetto-gh/mjolnir/README.md

 If you follow the Marvel Comic Universe, then you will know that - apart from Thor himself, only a select few characters were also deemed worthy and thus could wield Mjölnir.

-You will attempt to wield Mjolnir.
+Your hero will attempt to wield Mjolnir.
 You do this by first creating a hero.
-The hero must then summon Heimdall, who will validate your hero and issue your Ásgard Pass (AP), where then, your hero can attempt to wield Mjölnir.
+The hero must then call upon Heimdall, whom shall validate your hero's credentials and issue you your hero's Ásgard Pass (AP) as well as grant safe passage on the Bifrost to Ásgard - where then, your hero can attempt to wield Mjölnir.

-When your hero tries to wield Mjölnir, if they are indeed worthy, you will recieve a `200 (Worthy)`, however if they are unworthy, you will recieve a `403 (Unworhy)`.
+When your hero tries to lift Mjölnir, if they are indeed worthy, you shall recieve a `200 (Worthy)`, and your hero thus becomes the beweilder to Mjölnir.
+However if they are unworthy, you shall recieve a `403 (Unworhy)`, and your doth not beweild.

-If you try to wield Mjölnir without an AP, then your hero will be banished to Midgard `401 (Banished)`.
+If your hero tries to lift Mjölnir without their Ásgard Pass, then your hero will be banished to Midgard `401 (Banished)`.

 #### Steps:

-1. Create your hero `POST /heroes`
+1. Create your hero `POST /create-hero`
-2. Call upon Heimdall to issue your hero's Ásgard pass (AP) `POST /summon`
+2. Summon Heimdall to issue your hero's Ásgard pass (AP) `POST /summon-heimdall`
-3. Attempt to wield Mjolnir at `GET /wield` with your AP _(add `Authorization: Bearer <yourAsgardPass>` to the request headers)_.
+3. Attempt to wield Mjolnir at `GET /weild-mjolnir` with your AP _(add `Authorization: AP <yourAsgardPass>` to the request headers)_.

 ### Design & Development: